adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

     See [class pair kerning](#6.b.i).
 *   Updated description of the `UseMarkFilteringSet` lookup flag.
     It is now widely supported.
 See [lookupflag](#4.d).
-*   Relaxed limitations on name table name ids: only 2 and 6 are now reserved.
+*   Relaxed limitations on name table name IDs: only 2 and 6 are now reserved.
     See [name table](##9.e).

 **v1.20 [6 Feb 2017]:**